-It is important to note that when the dataset is pre-processed and/or transformed by a data dependent method, some bias both in the LooCV- and VirCV based $PRESS$ values must be expected.
+It is important to note that when the dataset is pre-processed and/or transformed by a data-dependent method, some bias both in the LooCV- and VirCV-based $PRESS$ values must be expected.
 The data variable standardisation commonly used in RR is a typical example.
 The EMSC pre-processing that was used with or without replicate corrections is another.
-However, the main purpose of the LooCV- and VirCV based $PRESS$ values in the proposed framework is model selection rather than error estimation.
-The bias introduced by such pre-processing methods is therefore not likely to be very harmful as long as the (training) data does not contain serous outliers.
+However, the main purpose of the LooCV- and VirCV-based $PRESS$ values in the proposed framework is model selection rather than error estimation.
+The bias introduced by such pre-processing methods is therefore not likely to be very harmful as long as the (training) data does not contain serious outliers.